 Armored Jackets with Built-in Padding

 The Float Life sells Kevlar armored jackets (TAC a.k.a.
 Tough As Chains) which is an excellent choice however they do cost anywhere from $140-$160.
-An excellent alternative is a Kelvlar lined flannel on Amazon or on eBay.
-I picked mine up for less than half the price on eBay.
+An excellent alternative is a Kelvlar lined flannel on Amazon or on eBay (sponsored links).
+I picked mine up for about half the price on eBay!

 The major benefit in wearing an armored jacket is that these things are tough and typically come equipped with elbow pads, shoulder pads and a back protection pad.
 Many motorcycle riders wear these so it definitely can handle wooded trails and street riding.